Please like and subscribe if you enjoyed the video! It would help us a lot.

 Apple can never be accused for lack of support.
 During our tests we received three major updates.
 Rest assured that your device will be supported for a long time.

 We initially believed that the Apple TV 4K would carry a lot of restrictions, especially for playback of content stored locally.
 But we were happily put to shame by Apple TV 4K’s performance across the board.
 Both with local and streamed material, it showed exemplary performance.
-The only major omission is the lack of support for next generation audio codecs like Dolby Atmos and DTS X. There are rumors for future implementation but Apple rarely adds features not found in Apple Movies content.
+The only major omission is the lack of support for next generation audio codecs like Dolby Atmos and DTS X during playback of locally stored files.

 At least video performance is second to none with hassle free 4K playback, Dolby Vision support and auto frame rate capabilities not found anywhere else.

-As an online streamer, its performance was also excellent and the same is obviously the case for the integration with the rest of your Apple devices.
+As an online streamer (which Apple TV 4K is mainly targeted), its performance was also excellent and the same is obviously the case for the integration with the rest of your Apple devices.
+At least Dolby ATMOS is supported in streaming services.

 Its price point is heftier than the competition (NVidia Shield, Amazon Fire TV 4K) but is totally justified from the performance and specifications (CPU,RAM,ROM, Dolby Vision, excellent Wi-Fi, BT5.0).